Mass Times

 A pictorial mosaic depicting scenes from Mother Cabrini’s life surrounds the altar.
 It is composed of Carrera marble, Botticino marble, and gilded Venetian glass.

 A towering three-story stained-glass image of Mother Cabrini at the back of the chapel overlooks the Hudson River.
 It features an unusual mid-century composition of pieced stained glass with painted details.
-A carriage Mother Cabrini drove when she visited West Park sits beneath the stained glass.
+The carriage Mother Cabrini drove when she visited West Park sits beneath the stained glass.

 The Museum and Shop at the Shrine

 Pilgrims to the Shrine may, upon request, be blessed with a first-class relic of the saint.
-Please call ahead to (212)923-3536 is you wish to bring a group or have a docent speak about Mother Cabrini’s life.
+Please call ahead to (212)923-3536 if you wish to bring a group or have a docent speak about Mother Cabrini’s life.